Specialist residential school non-teaching staff

 - to accompany your partner on an overseas posting.

-Clause 5.8 - Special Leave With or Without Pay
+Clause 5.8: Special Leave With or Without Pay

 Parental leave

-You're entitled to parental leave, as set out in the Parental Leave and Employment Protection Act 1987.
 It applies to a birth mother, their partner/spouse and people who adopt a child aged under 6.

-Parental Leave and Employment Protection Act 1987 - NZ Legislation website(external link)
+Parental Leave and Employment Protection Act 1987 – NZ Legislation(external link)

 Parental leave covers 4 types of leave.

-- Special leave – pregnant woman can have up to 10 days' pregnancy related leave.
+- Special leave: Pregnant woman can have up to 10 days’ pregnancy-related leave.

 You need to apply to your employer before taking parental leave.
-The usual notice required is 3 months but this can be reduced in some circumstances, for example if an adoption is arranged in a short time.
-The Employment New Zealand website explains how to apply for parental leave.
+The usual notice required is 3 months but this can be reduced in some circumstances, such as if an adoption is arranged in a short time.

-Parental leave - Employment New Zealand website(external link)
+Taking parental leave – Employment New Zealand(external link)

 Parental leave payment

-If you qualify for the parental leave payment, it's paid through Inland Revenue, so you need to apply for this payment and your school must confirm that you're entitled to parental leave.
+If you qualify for the parental leave payment, it is paid through Inland Revenue.
+You need to apply for this payment and your school must confirm that you are entitled to parental leave.

-If you work part time, information on the Employment New Zealand website can help you work out your parental leave payment.
+If you work part time, information on the Employment New Zealand website can also help you work out your parental leave payment.

 Last reviewed: Has this been useful?
 Give us your feedback